The Advanced Certificate

 - Instruments and consumables for practical sessions in the optional practical workshop.

-- Post-course online assessment to be completed in your own time within six months of the cohort.
+- Post-course online assessment to be completed in your own time within six months of the course start date.

 - Ongoing post-course support in monthly webinars with the opportunity to discuss cases with course presenters.